psnarkhede/testhackathon/documentation/architecture_documentation.md

 # Architecture Documentation - Version:

-_No project structure, technology stack or deployment architecture details provided in the input data._
+_No project structure or technology stack details are provided._

+_No deployment architecture information is available in the input data._